-Moore, a Jackson, was the representative for Kentucky's 7th congressional district from 1827 to 1829.
+Moore was the representative for Kentucky’s 7th congressional district and was a Jackson.
+He served from 1827 to 1829.

 From Dec 1823 to Mar 1829, Moore missed 90 of 438 roll call votes, which is 20.5%.
 This is on par with the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Dec 1823-May 1824||79||6||7.6%||34th|

 |Dec 1827-May 1828||160||31||19.4%||67th|

 |Dec 1828-Mar 1829||73||30||41.1%||85th|